Auschwitz is the location that acted as the switch which turned on a great resetting in the West after the Second World War.

-A km away at the Birkenau camp, we saw an Israeli delegation placing wreaths on the railroad leading to the camp.
+Auschwitz was like a silent horror movie.
+An elegant Ukrainian woman who spoke impeccable English curated the tour with breathtaking detail.
+She took us to a time that was unimaginable in the present.
+A kilometer away at the Birkenau camp, we saw an Israeli delegation placing wreaths on the railroad leading to the camp.
 The poignancy of the moment was palpable.
 Most of our co-travelers were retired Europeans, mainly from the Western European countries.
-My son was the youngest of our delegation.
-He just walked around unknowingly the significance of his visit.
+My son was the youngest in our delegation.
+He just walked around, unknowing of the significance of this visit.

-Below is a photo tour of our visit, and my reflection of Auschwitz’s real place in Western history.I would title it the ‘ the Great Western Resetting.’
+Below is a photo tour of our visit, and my reflection of Auschwitz’s real place in Western history.I have titled it, ‘The Great Western Resetting’.

 THE GREAT RESETTING

 If anyone has any doubt about World War II being the most defining event that created modernity as we see today, it certainly wouldn’t be me.
 Auschwitz is a strong documentation of the brutality of the war.